API

 Visualise

-Plots an isosurface of constant baryon density, with value iso_value, coloured to reveal the pion field structure, originally described in [].
+Plots an isosurface of constant baryon density, with value iso_value (where BD which determines the default value is the baryon density of skyrmion over its grid).
+The isosurface is coloured to reveal the pion field structure as originally described in [7].

 Can use a juggling ball colouring scheme by setting juggling = true.